jamesprior/mastodon_docker_swarm/README.md

 terraform resource with `terraform taint -module=mastodon_swarm null_resource.deploy_mastodon` and running `terraform apply`.

+If you just want to start over with all new machines you can remove them with `terraform destroy -target=module.mastodon_swarm.module.swarm-cluster`

 # Backups

 Backups of named docker volumes are scheduled to occur nightly.
 This includes postgres, redis, traefik,